 Students can work with their academic and faculty advisors to customize their coursework and decide which emphasis is best for them.
 After completing foundation courses, all Plant Sciences majors work with their advisor and faculty mentor to customize their coursework, selecting electives to fit their career goals.

-A minor in Plant Science gives students a thorough introduction to plant biology and complements many majors including Microbiology, Ecology and Evolutionary Biology, Molecular and Cellular Biology and Natural Resources, and Environmental Science.
+A minor in Plant Sciences provides a thorough introduction to plant biology and complements many major subjects including Microbiology, Ecology and Evolutionary Biology, Molecular and Cellular Biology, Natural Resources, and Environmental Science.

-Additional information about majoring in Plant Sciences, including required and elective courses and a 4-year plan:
+Additional information about majoring or minoring in Plant Sciences, including required and elective courses: